De-Panther/unity-webxr-export/Documentation/Getting-Started.md

 In `Project Settings > Player > Resolution and Presentation`, select `WebXR` as the `WebGL Template`.
 (If you are using Unity 2020.x and up you should use the 2020 templates)

+> [!NOTE]
+> In WebXR Export version 0.20.0 old templates removed, now there are only 2020 templates.

 ![Resolution and Presentation](unity-webxr-export-resolution-and-presentation.png)

 Now you can build the project.